paulzhang1992/Data-Management-and-Database-Design/Assignment_2/README.md

     From the result we can see that LeBron James is one of the most popular player on twitter where his tweet about white house is the most popular tweet in my database.
 - At least 5 (10 if two people) distinct use cases of queries that are particular to your domain.<br/>
+The following five use cases are designed for this assignment
 1. Find the most accurate three pointer shooter after 1995 where the person need has at least 100 attempts.
+2. Find players had most all-star appearances.
+3. Find team with most wins since 1983
-2. Find the most active player on twitter with their popularity.
+4. Find the most active player on twitter with their popularity.
-3. Find what hashtag each nba player uses most frequently.
+5. Find what hashtag each nba player uses most frequently.

 - SQL expressions that express the 5 (10 if two people) use cases of queries that you write.<br/>
 1. Find the most accurate three pointer shooter after 1995 where the person need has at least 100 attempts.<br/>